AnthonyMazzie/typescript_scribe/README.md

 ## Additional Notes

-- **Date Handling**: `Date` objects are inferred as `'Date'` to ensure accurate type inference, reflecting their use as a specialized type in TypeScript rather than as a `'string'`.
+- **Date Handling**: `Date` objects are inferred as `'Date'` to ensure accurate type inference, reflecting their use as a specialized type in TypeScript.
 - **Empty Arrays**: Empty arrays are inferred as `['unknown']`, representing an array with unknown element types.

-- **Function Error**: If a function is passed to `inferType`, an error will be thrown because functions are not supported for type inference. (`Functions are not supported for type inference.`)
+- **Function Error**: If a function is passed to `inferType`, an error will be thrown because functions are not supported for type inference.

 ## Known Issues and Limitations